vipinvkmenon/terraform-exporter-btp/docs/resume.md

 btptf export-by-json -s 12345678-abcd-efgh-ae24-86ff3384cf93 -p btpResources.json -c exported-configuration
 ```

-The Terraform Exporter for SAP BTP recognizes the file and prompts how you want to proceed
+The btptf CLI recognizes the file and prompts how you want to proceed

 ![Repeat export - prompt for resume based on log](img/resume-step1.png)